matinfo/cmsplugin-socialsharekit/README.rst

 - **style**: Square, Round, Rounded
 - **count**: display by button number of sharing
 - **greyscale**: display button in greyscale
 - **width** for group of button, useful for column display.
 Need used in conjunction with button *label*.
-Ex: 120px or 100%.
 - **forceinit**: In case if you want to initialize right away without waiting for DOM to load.
 - **position**: Left side, Right side, Bottom
 - **sticky**: position option